aondref/MemoryCardGame/README.md

-# Project01 - A memory matching game.
-The idea is: you have to match things together.
-If you match everything in the fewest tries, compared to your opponent, then you win.
+# Project01 -
+A match the cards game.
+The idea is: you match 2 cards together by finding their pairs on the "board".
+Whichever player has the fewest tries to complete the board, wins.

+As you play through the game, you'll get messages telling you whether you got a match or not and which player won.
+I hope you enjoy.